lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To insert a special character not on your keyboard :menuselection:`Insert --> Special Character`.
 To select what character to insert left click in the center of the inserting character window.
 To actually insert the symbol press the :guilabel:`Insert` button.

-To quit Libreoffice Calc press :kbd:`Control+Q`.
+To quit LibreOffice Calc press :kbd:`Control+Q`.

 Version
 -------
-Lubuntu ships with version  6.2.2.2 of libreoffice Calc.
+Lubuntu ships with version  6.2.2.2 of LibreOffice Calc.

 How to launch
 -------------
-To launch libreoffice calc from the menu go to :menuselection:`Office --> Libreoffice Calc` or run
+To launch LibreOffice Calc from the menu go to :menuselection:`Office --> LibreOffice Calc` or run

 .. code::